adrianco/spigo/README.md

 $ ./compose2arch -file compose.yaml > arch.json
 ```

 Recent UI changes include pinning nodes so graphs can be stretched out and deleting nodes and edges by double-clicking on them.
+To add new entries to the architecture menu, add a line to ui/js/header/index.js
 [Run the netflixoss simulation in your browser](http://simianviz.divshot.io/netflixoss)

 For a local installation of spigo, with no network dependencies, you can start the service and browse localhost:8000 using: